randyp/jdbj/README.md

-This library is snapshot in 2015 of how I feel we should be thinking about application SQL queries.
+This library is snapshot in 2015 of how I felt we should be thinking about application SQL queries.
 Not intended or suited for production use.

 ---